Aggression: Overview

 A number of classifications and dimensions of aggression have been suggested.
 These depend on such things as whether the aggression is verbal or physical; whether or not it involves relational aggression such as covert bullying and social manipulation; whether harm to others is intended or not; whether it is carried out actively or expressed passively; and whether the aggression is aimed directly or indirectly.
-Classification may also encompass aggression-related emotions (e.g. anger) and mental states (e.g. impulsivity, hostility).
+Classification may also encompass aggression-related emotions (e.g., anger) and mental states (e.g., impulsivity, hostility).
 Aggression may occur in response to non-social as well as social factors, and can have a close relationship with stress coping style.
 Aggression may be displayed in order to intimidate.

 The operative definition of aggression may be affected by moral or political views.
 Examples are the axiomatic moral view called the non-aggression principle and the political rules governing the behavior of one country toward another.
 Likewise in competitive sports, or in the workplace, some forms of aggression may be sanctioned and others not (see Workplace aggression).
-Aggressive behaviors are associated with adjustment problems and several psychopathological symptoms such as Antisocial Personality Disorder, Borderline Personality Disorder, and Intermittent Explosive Disorder.
+Aggressive behaviors are associated with adjustment problems and several psychopathological symptoms such as antisocial personality disorder, borderline personality disorder, and intermittent explosive disorder.

-Biological approaches conceptualize aggression as an internal energy released by external stimuli, a product of evolution through natural selection, part of genetics, a product of hormonal fluctuations.
-Psychological approaches conceptualize aggression as a destructive instinct, a response to frustration, an affect excited by a negative stimulus, a result of observed learning of society and diversified reinforcement, a resultant of variables that affect personal and situational environments.
+Biological approaches conceptualize aggression as an internal energy released by external stimuli, a product of evolution through natural selection, part of genetics, and a product of hormonal fluctuations.
+Psychological approaches conceptualize aggression as a destructive instinct, a response to frustration, an affect excited by a negative stimulus, a result of observed learning of society and diversified reinforcement, and a result of variables that affect personal and situational environments.

 Etymology

 The term aggression comes from the Latin word aggressio, meaning attack.
-The Latin was itself a joining of ad- and gradi-, which meant step at.
+The Latin was itself a joining of ad- and gradi-, which meant "step at".
 The first known use dates back to 1611, in the sense of an unprovoked attack.

 A psychological sense of "hostile or destructive behavior" dates back to a 1912 English translation of Sigmund Freud's writing.
 Alfred Adler theorized about an "aggressive drive" in 1908.
 Child raising experts began to refer to aggression, rather than anger, from the 1930s.